Pioneer species

-Pioneer species are hardy species that are the first to colonize barren environments or previously biodiverse steady-state ecosystems that have been disrupted, such as by wildfire.
+Pioneer species are resilient species that are the first to colonize barren environments, or to repopulate disrupted biodiverse steady-state ecosystems as part of ecological succession.
+Various kinds of events can create good conditions for pioneers, including disruption by natural disasters, such as wildfire, flood, mudslide, lava flow or a climate-related extinction event, or by anthropogenic habitat destruction, such as through land clearance for agriculture or construction or industrial damage.
+Pioneer species play an important role in creating soil in primary succession, and stabilizing soil and nutrients in secondary succession.

+For humans, because pioneer species quickly occupy disrupted spaces, they are sometimes treated as weeds or nuisance wildlife, such as the common dandelion or stinging nettle.
+Even though humans have mixed relationships with these plants, these species tend to help improve the ecosystem because they can break up compacted soils and accumulate nutrients that help with a transition back to a more mature ecosystem.
+In human-managed ecological restoration or agroforestry, trees and herbaceous pioneers can be used to restore soil qualities and provide shelter for slower growing or more demanding plants.
+Some systems use introduced species to restore the ecosystem, or for environmental remediation.
+The durability of pioneer species can also make them potential invasive species.

 Pioneer flora

-Some lichens grow on rocks without soil, so may be among the first of life forms, and break down the rocks into soil for plants.
-Since some uninhabited land may have thin, poor quality soils with few nutrients, pioneer species are often hardy plants with adaptations such as long roots, root nodes containing nitrogen-fixing bacteria, and leaves that employ transpiration.
-Note that they are often photosynthetic plants, as no other source of energy (such as other species) except light energy is often available in the early stages of succession, thus making it less likely for a pioneer species to be non-photosynthetic.
+As uninhabited or disrupted land may have thin, poor quality soils with few nutrients, pioneer species are often hardy plants with adaptations such as long roots, root nodes containing nitrogen-fixing bacteria, and leaves that employ transpiration.
+These plants are often photosynthetic, as no other source of energy except light is typically available in the early stages of succession.
+Some lichens can grow on rocks without soil, and may be among the first pioneer species, breaking down the rocks into soil for plants.

-The plants that are often pioneer species also tend to be wind-pollinated rather than insect-pollinated, as insects are unlikely to be present in the usually barren conditions in which pioneer species grow; however, pioneer species tend to reproduce asexually altogether, as the extreme or barren conditions present make it more favourable to reproduce asexually in order to increase reproductive success rather than invest energy into sexual reproduction.
-Pioneer species will eventually die, create plant litter, and break down as "leaf mold" after some time, making new soil for secondary succession (see below), and releasing nutrients for small fish and aquatic plants in adjacent bodies of water.
+The plants that are often pioneer species tend to be wind-pollinated rather than insect-pollinated, as insects are unlikely to be present in the usually barren conditions in which pioneer species grow.
+Pioneer species also tend to reproduce asexually altogether, as the extreme or barren conditions make it more favourable to reproduce asexually in order to increase reproductive success rather than invest energy into sexual reproduction.
+Pioneer species eventually die, create plant litter, and break down as "leaf mold" after some time, making new soil for secondary succession, and releasing nutrients for small fish and aquatic plants in adjacent bodies of water.

-Some examples of pioneering plant species:
+Some examples of pioneering plant species in various habitats: